rogermcconkiejr/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library, it’s a tool used for building UI components.
+It was created by Facebook.
+It solves many problems with the DOM rendering slowly- react has its own virtual  DOM that communicates with the real DOM.
+This makes for much quicker loading times.
+Another advantage of React are the many libraries that it gives us access to create our components.

 - [ ] What does it mean to _think_ in react?

+React makes you think about how you’re going to build out an app from a component standpoint.
+Everything that we create and style in React is broken into components.
+We then have to think how we want to break it into a component hierarchy and how we’ll include props and state.

 - [ ] Describe state.

+State is a lot like data.
+State is an object that determines what a component renders and how it behaves.
+It makes it possible to build dynamic components to render data.

 - [ ] Describe props.

+Props are creation parameters.
+They can be shared throughout different components and their values are functions.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side-effect is anything that affect something outside the scope of the function being executed.
+Some side effects can be positive, some can be negative.
+We sync these effects in a React component to state or prop changes using useEffect.
+UseEffect is a React hook that gives us the ability to control how these side-effects occur.

 ## Project Set Up